mtpradoc/CloudSQL/README.md

-#  Access Cloud SQL using Python library MySQLConnect
+#  Cloud SQL access using MySQLConnect

 1. Create an instance in Cloud SQL
 2. Enable Public IP Access